 Here is a sampling of the local food entrepreneurs that have recently contacted us about their exciting projects.
 Please let us know if you would like to meet with any of these entrepreneurs to talk to them, see their farm or enterprise, and learn more about their needs for affordable community capital.

-Would you like to make a Pledge? - We are always happy to see pledges come in from interested potential lenders.
+Would you like to make a Slow Money loan? – We are always happy to see inquiries come in from interested potential lenders.
 That drives us to find more local food entrepreneurs with viable capital needs that we can all assist if possible.
-This is not a commitment of any kind, just a way for us to help you connect with local food entrepreneurs.
 We are a largely volunteer effort, so please be patient if we do not respond to you immediately!

 Thanks for being part of this historical Slow Money movement that is catalyzing the flow of local dollars to local food projects that benefits us all.

 If you’d like more information about how to make or receive a loan, just let us know!